vanzasetia/personal-website/src/blogs/word-choice-indonesian-english.md

 So I do not use those terms in both languages to refer to sharing.
 I use the term "unauthorized copy," or in the Indonesian language it is "salinan tidak sah."

 Why do I call it an unauthorized copy?
-Because I do not get the authority from the publisher to share the work.
+Because I do not have the permission to share the work from the publisher.
 If I still share the work without permission, I do not want to be called a pirate.
 I do not do robbery or criminal violence by ship.
 I do not kill anybody.
 I am not even on the sea.

 ## "Bebas" and "free"